Machine Learning for Retail Demand Forecasting

 Comparative study of Demand Forecasting Methods for a Retail Store (XGBoost Model vs. Rolling Mean)

-💌 New articles straight in your inbox for free: Newsletter
+💌 New articles straight to your inbox for free: Newsletter

-I. Demand Planning Optimization Problem Statement
+Demand Planning Optimisation Problem Statement

 (1) Demand Planning Optimization Problem Statement — (Image by Author)

-This potential optimization can reduce operational costs by:
+This can reduce operational costs by:

 Example: Retailer with 50 Stores